 Ways to Participate

 - Download the AEFL Week logo and use it in your social media, on your website, and in your print communications

 - Download and share NCL’s latest Adult Education Fact Sheet and NCL Fact Sheet

 - Customize and share NCL’s AEFL Week social media messaging

 - Find literacy quotes and links to maps and data on adult literacy on NCL’s About Adult Literacy page

 - Check out toolkits and other resources from NCL members for planning advocacy around National AEFL Week

 - Invite your local, state, and federal policymakers to visit your program and meet your adult learners

 - Host an activity or event to raise awareness of adult education and family literacy.

-AEFL Week originated in 2009 when the National Coalition for Literacy worked with then-Congressman Jared Polis (CO) and Senators Patty Murray (WA) and Lamar Alexander (TN) to create a Congressionally-recognized designation that would draw attention to the importance of adult education and family literacy.
-Since then, NCL has sponsored AEFL Week in September each year on behalf of its members and the field as a whole, and has worked with Members of Congress to have the week recognized through resolutions in the Senate and the House of Representatives.
+National AEFL Week originated in 2009 when the National Coalition for Literacy worked with then-Congressman Jared Polis (D-CO), then-Senator Lamar Alexander (R-TN), and Senator Patty Murray (D-WA) to create a Congressionally-recognized designation that would draw attention to the importance of adult education and family literacy.
+Since then, NCL has sponsored National AEFL Week in September each year on behalf of its members and the field as a whole, and has worked with Members of Congress to have the week recognized through resolutions in the Senate and the House of Representatives.